declancm/cinnamon.nvim/README.md

 * arg3 = Accept a count before the command (1 for on, 0 for off).
 Default is 0.
 * arg4 = Length of delay between lines (in ms).
 Default is 5.
 * arg5 = Slowdown at the end of the movement (1 for on, 0 for off).
 Default is 1.
-* arg6 = Max number of lines before scrolling is skipped.
-Mainly just for big commands such as 'gg' and 'G'.
-Default is 150.

 _Note: arg1 is a string while the others are integers._